 Victims support and referral cannot be fulfilled solely by the NSW Police Force.
 We work with other agencies within the justice system to improve the response and outcomes for victims of crime.

 Police will provide you with information about support services.
-You will be referred to the Victims Access Line (VAL), run by Victims Services, Department of Attorney General and Justice, who can provide you with information, referral and support to a range of services for victims of crime.
+You will be referred to the Victims Access Line (VAL), run by Victims Services, Department of Communities & Justice, who can provide you with information, referral and support to a range of services for victims of crime.